Col-E/recaf-site/src/dev/services/application-scoped-services/aggregatemappingmanager.md

 @Inject AggregateMappingManager aggManager;

 // Get the mappings on-demand
-AggregatedMappings mappings = aggManager.getAggregatedMappings();
+// Will be 'null' if no workspace is open AggregatedMappings mappings = aggManager.getAggregatedMappings();

 // Register a listener to be notified of changes